Exactly When to Eat Dinner to Lose Weight, Says Experts

 What if you work late or like to work out after work?

 The most important takeaway from this question is to not skip dinner, says Greene.

 "I find when people skip meals, they lean more on snacks, which leads to overeating due to lack of overall satisfaction," she explains.
 "If [you're] working out after work, have a light snack around 4 pm."

-Greene suggests one string cheese with an apple, or two dried dates with 1-2 tablespoons of peanut butter, or a handful of high fiber crackers and 1-2 tablespoons of hummus.
+As a post-workout snack, Greene suggests one string cheese with an apple, or two dried dates with 1-2 tablespoons of peanut butter, or a handful of high fiber crackers and 1-2 tablespoons of hummus.
 She also recommends packing a few nuts to eat post-workout so you can immediately replenish your muscles.
 "Dinner can then be something light [like] a green smoothie, veggie scramble, [or] turkey roll-ups."

 Sass says that if you work late, you should pack your dinner or order something healthy into the office.